swcarpentry/python-novice-inflammation/_episodes/01-numpy.md

 (see [Mike Hoye's blog post](http://exple.tive.org/blarg/2013/10/22/citation-needed/) for historical details).
 As a result,
-if we have an M&times;N array in Python, its indices go from 0 to M-1 on the first axis and 0 to N-1 on the second.
+if we have an M×N array in Python, its indices go from 0 to M-1 on the first axis and 0 to N-1 on the second.
 It takes a bit of getting used to,